MicrosoftDocs/customer-insights/ci-docs/audience-insights/system.md

 You can change the language and the country/region format on the **General** tab.

-Customer Insights [supports a number of languages](/dynamics365/get-started/availability).
+Customer Insights [supports many languages](/dynamics365/get-started/availability).
 The app uses your language preference to display elements like the menu, label text, and system messages in your preferred language.

 Imported data and information you entered manually aren't translated.